tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 PARSEC also uses the concept of a *concrete coin*, from Algorand that is used to break ties; particularly in cases where an adversary is carefully managing communication between nodes in order to maintain a deadlock on votes.

-First nodes, try and converge on a 'true' result for a set of results.
+First nodes try and converge on a 'true' result for a set of results.
 If this is not achieved, they move onto step 2, which is trying to converge on a 'false' result.
 If consensus still cannot be reached, a coin flip is made and we go back to step 1 in another voting round.

 Similar to HashGraph, it is not clear that PARSEC will scale well as _n_ grows to millions of nodes.

 ## Democratic BFT

 This is a deterministic Byzantine consensus algorithm that relies on a new weak coordinator.
-This protocol is implemented in the Red Belly Block chain and is said to achieve 30 000 transactions/second on Amazon Cloud Trials [[36]]
+This protocol is implemented in the Red Belly Block chain and is said to achieve 30 000 transactions/second on Amazon Cloud Trials [[36]], Through the coupling with an optimized variant of the reduction of multivalve to binary consensus from Ben-Or et al., the Democratic Byzantine Fault Tolerant (DBFT) consensus algorithm was generated which terminates in 4 message delays in the good case, when all non-faulty processes propose the same value. [[17]]

 The term weak coordinator is used to describe the ability of the algorithm to terminate in the presence of a faulty or slow coordinator unlike previous algorithms that do not have the ability to terminate.
 The fundamental idea here is to allow processes to complete asynchronous rounds as soon as they receive a threshold of messages, instead of having to wait for a message from a coordinator that may be slow.